domainmod/userguide/docs/troubleshooting.md

 Once debugging is enabled use DomainMOD as you normally would, repeating the steps you took when you first encountered the issue.
 Once you've done this continue with the below steps.

-1. If you haven't already, visit the DomainMOD support forum and post about your issue: [https://domainmod.org/forum/](https://domainmod.org/forum/)
+1. If you haven't already, visit the DomainMOD [support forum](https://domainmod.org/forum/) or [issue tracker](https://domainmod.org/issues/) and post about your issue.

 2. In DomainMOD, click on **Administration** and then **Debug Log**.